Chronology of the universe: Earliest structures and stars emerge

 Structure formation in the Big Bang model proceeds hierarchically, due to gravitational collapse, with smaller structures forming before larger ones.
-The earliest structures to form are the first stars (known as Population III stars), dwarf galaxies, and quasars (which are thought to be bright, early active galaxies containing a supermassive black hole surrounded by an inward-spiralling accretion disk of gas).
+The earliest structures to form are the first stars (known as Population III stars), dwarf galaxies, and quasars (which are thought to be bright, early active galaxies containing a supermassive black hole surrounded by an inward-spiraling accretion disk of gas).
 Before this epoch, the evolution of the universe could be understood through linear cosmological perturbation theory: that is, all structures could be understood as small deviations from a perfect homogeneous universe.
 This is computationally relatively easy to study.
 At this point non-linear structures begin to form, and the computational problem becomes much more difficult, involving, for example, N-body simulations with billions of particles.
-The Bolshoi Cosmological Simulation is a high precision simulation of this era.
+The Bolshoi cosmological simulation is a high precision simulation of this era.

 These Population III stars are also responsible for turning the few light elements that were formed in the Big Bang (hydrogen, helium and small amounts of lithium) into many heavier elements.
 They can be huge as well as perhaps small—and non-metallic (no elements except hydrogen and helium).
 The larger stars have very short lifetimes compared to most Main Sequence stars we see today, so they commonly finish burning their hydrogen fuel and explode as supernovae after mere millions of years, seeding the universe with heavier elements over repeated generations.
 They mark the start of the Stelliferous Era.

 As yet, no Population III stars have been found, so the understanding of them is based on computational models of their formation and evolution.
 Fortunately, observations of the cosmic microwave background radiation can be used to date when star formation began in earnest.
 Analysis of such observations made by the Planck microwave space telescope in 2016 concluded that the first generation of stars may have formed from around 300 million years after the Big Bang.